EDUCBA Logo

 Example #1

-Import the data into the collection by using JSON file.
+Import the data into the collection by using a JSON file.

-Below example shows that import the data into the collection by using JSON file.
-We have imported the data into import collection.
-We have used database name as admin at the time of insertion data into the import collection.
+The below example shows importing the data into the collection by using a JSON file.
+We have imported the data into the import collection.
+We have used the database name as admin at the time of insertion of data into the import collection.

 Code: